bardlur/IQ_test_app/README.md

-# Flutter: TicTacToe
+# Flutter: IQ app
-A TicTacToe app project with Flutter.
+You can measure your intelligence.

 </br>